 Civitas Learning creates software for the higher education industry, which enables institutions to use machine learning with their existing data to identify the best ways in which to improve student outcomes such as retention and graduation rates.

-The Degree Map product is intended for use by advisors, student success coaches, and students to help students explore and select majors and career goals, and form their degree plan based on those goals.
+The Personalized Pathways product is intended for use by advisors, student success coaches, and students to help students explore and select majors and career goals, and form their degree plan based on those goals.
 The purpose is to keep students on track for graduation without taking too many extra courses that don’t count toward their goals.

 The “Explore Degrees” section of our product had been problematic for quite some time.
 We had progress indicators that showed the students’ estimated percentage of completion toward a potential degree.
 These were designed as cards which could be clicked on to proceed to a full comparison of current progress toward that degree.
 However, because the percentages were only an estimate, it was confusing to our users when they would get to the next screen and see that the percentage didn’t match.